Man commits suicide in Rumphi

-A 22-year-old man identified as Pachalo Msowoya has hanged himself in a tree at Chombe mountain in Rumphi.
+A 22-year-old man identified as Pachalo Msowoya was found hanging from a tree at Chombe Mountain in Rumphi.

-Police says Msowoya left home to unknown destination on February 5, 2022.
+Police say Msowoya left home to unknown destination on February 5, 2022.

 Surprisingly, Msowoya never reported back home and this made his relatives and other community members to start searching for him.
 After a few days, Msowoya was found hanging in a tree.